nordlow/memoizer/README.md

 Planned Features
 ================

-Assert read from persistent inputs:
+Assert read from persistent inputs, that is non-modified files with Git status up-to-date:

 - `--assert-only-persistent-reads`